 - Reschedule recurring payments on? – For Recurring Payment type AutoPays, this option controls whether the payments are scheduled based on the Apply Date or the Process Date.

 Enter the date and amount for each payment you want to schedule into the Date and Amount fields respectively.
-To add another payment click .
-To remove a payment, click .
+To add another payment click the plus icon.
+To remove a payment, click the trash icon.

 Review & Confirm

 This section shows information about the AutoPay before you save it.
-To save the AutoPay, click or .
+To save the AutoPay, click 'Save' or 'Finish'.